Eggless Waffles

 Place the waffles in a 200°F oven to keep them warm and crisp while you finish with the rest of the batter.
 PRO TIP: I recommend placing the waffles directly on the oven rack in a single layer; this way, the heat will circulate properly, and the waffles will retain their crisp texture.

-Extra Tips:
+Extra Recipe Tips:

-• Do not overmix the batter, it is okay if it’s a bit lumpy.
+• Do not overmix the batter; it is okay if it’s a bit lumpy.

-• Preheat your waffle maker and lightly oil with vegetable or canola oil.
+• Preheat your waffle maker and lightly oil it with vegetable or canola oil.
 Cooking spray isn’t recommended as it can cause a sticky residue.

 • You don’t have Buttermilk?
 NO problem!!
 Check my recipe to make buttermilk substitute at home.

-I appreciate your feedback, and it helps others, too!Recipe reviews on the website are extremely valuable to other readers online.
+Recipe reviews on the website are extremely valuable to other readers online.
 So, please don’t forget to give it a 5-star rating below.

 Nutrition